 Accutane is a prescription drug used to treat severe acne, as well as skin cancer in some rare cases.
 The main active ingredient in Accutane is isotretinoin, which is sold today under many other brand names, including Absorica, Amnesteem, Claravis, Myorisan, Sotret, and Zenatane.
 The Accutane brand was discontinued in 2009 by Hoffmann-La Roche, but the company still markets isotretinoin in other countries under the brand name Roaccutane.

-Accutane has been known to cause a range of side effects, including severe birth defects and mental health issues.
+Accutane has been known to cause a range of harsh side effects, including severe birth defects and mental health issues.
 When taken during pregnancy, Accutane can lead to a miscarriage or premature birth, birth defects in newborns, and the newborn’s death.
 The Centers for Disease Control and Prevention (CDC) advise women not to take Accutane while pregnant.

 Accutane Side Effects

-Accutane can cause a variety of side effects.
+Accutane can cause a variety of possible side effects.
 During the first weeks of treatment, about one in five patients experience an acne flare up, but this will clear up over time.
 In most cases, Accutane treatment takes about four to six months to completely cure acne, though some patients need to take the drug for another four to six months for it to be effective.

 Common Accutane Side Effects

 - Skin rash

 - Conjunctivitis (pink eye)